clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 ## TCP ACK, Window, and Custom Scan
 ### TCP ACK Scan
-* Let’s start with the TCP ACK scan.
-As the name implies, an ACK scan will send a TCP packet with the ACK flag set.
+* ACK scan will send a TCP packet with the ACK flag set.
-* Use the -sA option to choose this scan.
+* Use `-sA` option.
-* As we show in the figure below, the target would respond to the ACK with RST regardless of the state of the port.
+* Target would respond to the ACK with RST regardless of the state of the port.
-* This behaviour happens because a TCP packet with the ACK flag set should be sent only in response to a received TCP packet to acknowledge the receipt of some data, unlike our case.
+  * This happens because a TCP packet with the ACK flag set should be sent only in response to a received TCP packet to acknowledge the receipt of some data.
-* Hence, this scan won’t tell us whether the target port is open in a simple setup.
+* This scan will not tell whether the target port is open in a simple setup.
-* In the following example, we scanned the target VM before installing a firewall on it.
-* As expected, we couldn’t learn which ports were open.
 ```
 sudo nmap -sA 10.10.221.216